-First, check out our guide for one perfect day in Bangkok to help you get an Introduction to the city, before you move on to all these fun and unusual things to do below!
+First, check out our guide for everything you need to know before visiting Thailand for the first time, to help you get an introduction to the city before you move on to all these fun and unusual things to do below!

 How to get around in Bangkok

 Bangkok is notorious for crazy traffic but over the years the public transport system has improved and it’s getting easier to get around.

 The Skytrain (BTS) is the best way to get around but unfortunately it doesn’t cover every part of the city.
 Taxi’s and Tuk Tuks are another great way to get around if you’re not in a hurry (traffic 😭).

 Keep in mind that they tend to be overpriced so always negotiate before getting into one or order from the Grab App to get a fixed price.
 Alternatively, make use of ferries to see Bangkok’s many waterways.

 - A smile goes a long way as well.

 - As a sign of respect, don’t forget to wai — slightly bow, with your palms pressed together in a praying position when you say hello and thank you.